ecaromeo/cartpoleRL/README.md

 # CartpoleRL
 This repository serves the cartpole project for the Dynamic Programming course at Universita' di Brescia.
+There are two main files:
+1. RLexample_with_model provides a DP algorithm based on a model
+2. RLexample_without_model uses neural networks to learn and is not based on a specific model

 # Cart Pole environment description
 ## Description